 What happens when valve gaps are set too tight?
 In extreme cases the tappets can be over tightened to the extent that the valves are kept open all the time and never properly seal the cylinder.

-Problems can still occur when the gap is sufficient to allow the valves to close properly but tighter than specified by the manufacturer.
-This is because the contact between the valve and valve seat is what allows heat from the valves to transfer to the air-cooled cylinder head.
+Problems can still occur when the gap is sufficient to allow the valves to close properly but are tighter than the amount specified by the manufacturer.
+This is because the contact between the valve and valve seat is what allows heat from the valves to transfer to the air-cooled cylinder head:

-A too narrow gap causes the valves to open sooner and close later, meaning they stay open longer than normal and this reduces the time for heat dissipation.
+A too narrow gap causes the valves to open sooner and close later, meaning they are in contact with the head for a shorter period and this reduces the time for heat dissipation.
 If the valves get too hot they can ‘burn’.